Have you ever dreamed of someone who has died and wondered whether they are actually communicating with you?

 A visitation dream is best described as a dream experience where you truly do feel as if you have communicated with a deceased loved one.

-Typically these are passed on friends and family members who you were close with – but it can also even be acquaintances or even non-human loved ones, such as a pet dog or cat!
+Typically these dreams are of friends and family members who you were close with – but it can also even be acquaintances or even non-human loved ones, such as a pet dog or cat!

 Many of us will experience both visitation dreams and release dreams at some point in our lives, and both are completely normal.